of world religions

 There are thousands of these religions, in groups ranging in size from small tribes to large groups like the Chinese (Chinese traditional religion) and the Japanese (Shinto).

-The religions are all different, but on the dotted lines are there to list features that a given religion may use.
-Some of these also appear in the religions that produced literature.
+These religions are all different, but each use some of the features in the list below.
+Some of these features also appear in the religions that produced literature.

 NRM – New Religious Movements since 1800